-Health Behaviour and Behaviour Change
+Health Behaviour, Habits and Behaviour Change

-Our research also investigates the role of environments in the restoring well-being as well as more traditional interventions.
-We closely interact with other research groups within the School of Psychology, drawing upon the recent developments in the areas of neuroscience, environmental psychology, perceptual judgments and performance, emotions and creativity.
+Our research also investigates the role of environments in restoring well-being as well as more traditional interventions.
+We closely interact with other research groups within the School of Psychology, drawing upon recent developments in the areas of neuroscience, environmental psychology, perceptual judgments and performance, emotions and creativity.

-This group investigates responses to stress-inducing situations, including strategies for managing work-life balance and stress as experienced by members of the emergency services.
+We investigate responses to stress-inducing situations, including strategies for managing work-life balance and stress as experienced by members of the emergency services.
 We consider the relationship of perceived stress to individual and group identities and the importance of teamwork in stressful occupations.

-Stress and fatigue are major issues and a global health phenomenon.
-The aim of our group is to understand what causes stress and fatigue in humans, the mechanisms that lead to negative health outcomes, and to identify factors that promote recovery from, or prevents the build-up of stress and fatigue.
 The group is particularly interested in how intrusive, ruminative thoughts impact health (e.g., cardiovascular disease, fatigue, sleep, and mood) and how intrusive thoughts affect recovery from stress.
 We examine these issues using a variety of psychological and physiological measures including cortisol and heart rate variability.